 Weather in 1926 was not too unusual.
 Precipitation increased from 1925, but the year was still below normal by 3 inches.
 The year ended with some good snow and snow on the ground most of November and all of December.

 Eloise brought into the Garden a number of plants that are not listed today on the Garden census.
 Many of these were native to Minnesota and a few were not.
 Here is a listing of most of those plants introduced this year to the Garden for the first time - the common and botanical names listed first are names she used followed by other common names for the same plant and the newer botanical classifications, if any; then follows her source for the material.
 1926 is the first year the following list of plants occur in her log.
 "Native" indicates the plant is considered native to Minnesota (here at European Settlement time) or if introduced, long established.
 "Non-native" indicates it is not known to exist in Minnesota in the wild.
 "Introduced" means not native to North America.
 "Extant" indicates the plant is present in the Garden today.
 Botanical classification: Over the years Botanists have reclassified many plants from the classifications in use at the time Eloise Butler wrote her Garden Log or when Martha Crone prepared her census.
-I have retained the nomenclature that Eloise Butler or Martha Crone used and then provided the more current classification as used by the major listings in use today, particularly Flora of North America, the University of Minnesota's Checklist of the Vascular Flora of Minnesota, and as a fall-back source - the USDA Plants Database.
+I have retained the nomenclature that Eloise Butler or Martha Crone used and then provided the more current classification as used by the major listings in use today, particularly Flora of North America and the University of Minnesota's Checklist of the Vascular Flora of Minnesota.

 No new species in spring 1926.

-Photo top of page: One of the open pools in the marsh as seen years later on May 15, 1952.
+Photo top of page: One of the open pools in the wetland as seen years later on May 15, 1952.
 This pool did not exist in 1926.
 Photo from a Kodachrome taken by Martha Crone.
 These Kodachromes were given to Friends of the Wild Flower Garden by Martha Crone Estate.

 Garden Log - Native Plant Reserve, Glenwood Park, Minneapolis, MN by Eloise Butler.